web2py/py4web/docs/chapter-14.rst

    search form
 -  formstyle: py4web Form formstyle used to style your form when automatically building CRUD forms
--  grid_class_style: GridClassStyle object used to override defaults for styling your rendered grid.
+-  grid_class_style: GridClassStyle class used to override defaults for styling your rendered grid.
 Allows you to specify classes or styles to apply at certain points in the grid
+-  icon_style: default: IconStyleFontawsome. used to get icon css classes.
+   Other options: IconStyle, IconStyleBootstrapIcons
 -  T: optional pluralize object

 (*) The parameters ``details``, ``editable`` and ``deletable`` can also take a **callable** that will